 Paul Zimet is the Artistic Director of the Talking Band.
 Born and raised in New York City, he studied clarinet and voice at the High School of Music and Art, comparative literature at Columbia College, and medicine at Harvard Medical School.

-Music-theater works that he has written and directed include: Marcellus Shale, New Islands Archipelago, Radnevsky’s Real Magic, Imminence, Belize, The Parrot, Star Messengers, Bitterroot, Party Time, Black Milk Quartet and New Cities.
-He also wrote Shadow Passports and Bone Room, episodes 2 and 8 of The Talking Band’s serial mystery drama, The Necklace.
-He is currently writing (with Ellen Maddow) and directing The Golden Toad, a four-episode site-specific work.
+Music-theater works that he has written and directed include: The Room Sings, The Golden Toad (with Ellen Maddow), Marcellus Shale, New Islands Archipelago, Radnevsky’s Real Magic, Imminence, Belize, The Parrot, Star Messengers, Bitterroot, Party Time, Black Milk Quartet and New Cities.

-In addition to performing with Talking Band (most recently in The Peripherals and Panic!
+In addition to performing with Talking Band (most recently in Fusiform Gyrus , The Peripheralsand Panic!
 Euphoria!
-Blackout both by Ellen Maddow) Paul has performed with Otrabanda Company, The Stratford Festival of Canada, and the New York Shakespeare Festival.
+Blackout both by Ellen Maddow) Paul has performed with Restless, NYC (Mallory Catlett), Otrabanda Company, The Stratford Festival of Canada, and the New York Shakespeare Festival.
 He has taught for many years at colleges and universities, including Princeton, Williams, NYU, and Fordham.
 Paul is Associate Professor Emeritus in Theatre at Smith College, and an alumnus of New Dramatists.